Starlitnightly/omicverse/omicverse_guide/docs/Installation_guild.md

 pip install torch==1.13.1+cpu torchvision==0.14.1+cpu torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cpu
 ```

 More about the installation can be found at [PyTorch](https://pytorch.org/get-started/locally/).
-After the installation of pytorch, we can start to install `Pyomic` by `pip`
+After the installation of pytorch, we can start to install `omicverse` by `pip`

 ```shell